 Thousands of Atlanta, Georgia, residents suffer injuries from auto collisions yearly.
 These wounds are either mild or severe.
 Also, the affected persons can seek compensation from the party responsible with the assistance of an Atlanta automobile accident attorney.

-One of the injuries an accident victim would likely sustain is a hip injury.
+One of the injuries an accident victim would likely sustain is a hip injury, including a broken hip.
 Like other wounds, treatment costs money, and the injured party may stay off work for some time.
 Also, aside from the hip wound, the person might have suffered other losses for which they deserve financial compensation.

 The question, therefore, is how much will a hip injury victim recover as compensation?
 Are there factors that affect the average settlement amount?
 This article will provide answers, but first, let’s learn more about hip injuries.